Relations among Ramanujan-Type Congruences I: Ramanujan-type and Hecke congruences

 \subsection{Ramanujan-type congruences implied by Hecke congruences}

-We start our investigation of Ramanujan-type congruences implied by Hecke congruences by a special case of a theorem by Treneer~\cite{treneer-2006}.
+We start our investigation of how congruences for Hecke eigenvalues imply Ramanujan-type congruences with a special case of a theorem by Treneer~\cite{treneer-2006}.
 The second part of the next proposition was not stated by Treneer, but readily follows from her proof. \begin{proposition} [{cf.\@ Theorem~1.2~(ii) by Treneer~\cite{treneer-2006}}] Let~$\ell$ be an odd prime.
 Fix a modular form~$f$ of integral weight for a Dirichlet character modulo~$N$.
-Assume that~$f$ has~$\ell$\nbd integral Fourier coefficients.
-If~$\ell \nisdiv N$, then there is a non-negative integer~$m$ such that for a set of positive density of primes~$p \equiv -1 \,\pmod{\ell N}$ we have the Ramanujan-type congruence with gaps
+Assume that~$f$ has~$\ell$\nbd integral Fourier coefficients and that~$\ell \nisdiv N$.